- Each imaging test has different uses and limitations.

 Basically, any organs or tissue with a high water content is suitable for MRI imaging.
 MRI can be a useful method for scanning the brain, too, as it can distinguish grey matter from white matter.

 MRI Limitations and Risks

 While the magnets used in MRI machines are harmless to the human body, an MRI scan may not be the best choice if you have:

 - Implanted metal, including some types of medical devices, pacemakers, dental implants, fixed dental appliances

 - Some types of tattoos and permanent makeup

-From offering the types of body scans that give you more insight into your health to providing shorter scan times, roomier MRIs, and creature comforts like pajamas, slippers, and Spotify-enabled headphones,* Ezra is committed to a patient-centric approach to healthcare.
+From offering the types of body scans that give you more insight into your health to providing shorter scan times, roomier MRIs, and creature comforts like pajamas, slippers, and Spotify-enabled headphones,* ezra is committed to a patient-centric approach to healthcare.
+Book a scan today.